-If you require neck surgery due to an injury, disease, or chronic pain, the experienced neurosurgeons at Polaris Spine & Neurosurgery Center in Sandy Springs in the Atlanta, Georgia metropolitan area, and College Park are here for you.
+If you require neck surgery due to an injury, disease, or chronic pain, the experienced neurosurgeons at Polaris Spine & Neurosurgery Center in Sandy Springs, College Park, and Bethlehem, Georgia, are here for you.
 They use the most innovative, state-of-the-art surgical equipment and procedures, including robotic spine surgery, to relieve neck pain and restore your quality of life.
 Schedule an appointment with Polaris Spine & Neurosurgery Center over the phone or online at the first sign of chronic or severe neck pain.

 You may require neck surgery to repair an injury or relieve chronic pain associated with spinal cord or nerve root compression if nonsurgical treatments haven’t worked for you.
 Reasons for neck surgery include:

 Your Polaris Spine & Neurosurgery Center doctor uses the most advanced equipment and techniques for spine surgery.

 Your neurosurgeon might recommend one or more of the following types of neck surgery, depending on your injury and symptoms:

 ACDF removes problematic discs in your cervical spine through the front part of your neck.
 Your surgeon also completes cervical spinal fusion to maintain the stability of your spine.

 Your neurosurgeon removes a damaged disc and replaces it with an artificial disc during cervical artificial disc replacement.